Medical Board of Australia - Medical Training Survey

 Who can do the survey?

 We want all doctors in training in Australia to do the survey.
-This includes interns, hospital medical officers, resident medical officer, non-accredited trainees, postgraduate trainees, principal house officers, registrars and specialist trainees.
+This includes interns, hospital medical officers, resident medical officer, non-accredited trainees, postgraduate trainees, principal house officers, registrars, specialist trainees and international medical graduates (with Provisional or Limited registration).
 It also includes career medical officers who intend to undertake further postgraduate training in medicine.

 When is the survey run?